percula/planter_blog/content/posts/garden-preparation-for-a-worry-free-vacation.md

 ![Vegetables lined up on the edge of a garden bed](/uploads/garden-harvest.jpg)

 Another consideration is how vulnerable your plants are.
 Newly planted transplants and young emerging seedlings need more consistent moisture compared to well-established plants.
 Also, container plants are especially prone to drying out completely on hot days.
-If you have vulnerable plants, it’s a good idea to take steps to help them survive.
+If you have vulnerable plants, they will likely need some extra care to make it through.

 ### How to prepare your garden for vacation